 Types of Virtual Private Network (VPN) Protocols:

-Internet Protocol Security, known as IPSec, is used to secure Internet communication across an IP network.
+- Internet Protocol Security (IPSec): Internet Protocol Security, known as IPSec, is used to secure Internet communication across an IP network.
 IPSec secures Internet Protocol communication by verifying the session and encrypts each data packet during the connection.
 IPSec runs in 2 modes:

 - (i) Transport mode